holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

-The final step is create a collection that can be used to render all of to-do items that users create.
+The final step is create a collection that can be used to retrieve all of the to-do items that users create.
 To create a collection, type:

 ```shellsession
 hc scaffold collection